DomBBB/old-dombbb.github.io/index.md

 ## Announcements & Office Hours

-The next lecture will be: 31/03/2023.
-A livestream (but no recording) is available: [join](https://unisg.zoom.us/j/65383587898?pwd=cnRlcDFieUZFUW12UVhib0xkNXU5dz09)
+The next lecture will be: 21/04/2023.
+A livestream (but no recording) is available: TBA

 Unfortunately the link did not work anymore.
-It should work now again for the next sessions and I will link the recording of Week 6 here: TBA
+It should work now again for the next sessions and I will link the recording of Week 6 here: [LINK](https://unisg.zoom.us/rec/share/OwAhesFpj_FYhHN_sUJBuwFRbE4tzWSspJvFd3ro5HCwJGSESPBMocwbjpns0gQ.wEAzBwPoYyHu5F9c)

-The next virtual office hour will be: 28/03/2023 (16:00-17:00).
+The next virtual office hour will be: 18/04/2023 (16:00-17:00).
 Please use the following Zoom Link to join: TBA

 ## Programming Resources ([Download Here](https://github.com/DomBBB/dombbb.github.io/) - green <>Code - download as ZIP):